Early Childhood Programs

 Students in Pre-school through 5th grade are immersed in the Spanish language several times weekly.
 The integrative class improves communication and comprehension skills.

-Weekly technology classes include a lesson and additional time for book checkout.
+Weekly classes in our Innovation Lab include a S.T.E.A.M. lesson and additional time for book checkout.
 Students are taught a variety of skills that enable them to evaluate, interpret, and apply information from print and non-print materials.
 They explore new tools and strategies to fully participate in a connected, technology-rich society.
+Students learn the fundamentals of coding and participate in hands on engineering lessons and robotics.